How to Export Windows Live Mail to Outlook & Office 365?

 If you see the MAPI error, that is why.
 Either swap to a 32 bit Outlook install, or skip this route entirely and use the EML method below, which has none of these requirements.

-The Reliable Free Fallback Drag EML Files In
+The Reliable Free Fallback: Drag EML Files In

 Both Windows Live Mail and Outlook understand the EML format, so you can move messages by hand without touching MAPI at all.
 This route does not care which Outlook bit version you run, and it works even if Outlook sits on a different computer.